When it comes to earning extra money there are two rules: Work with what you have, and maximize your earnings.

 During times of particularly high demand for drivers, like bad weather, rush hour, or special events (like sports games or concerts), fares can double or even triple to incentivize drivers to pick up riders.
 This means you’ll make exponentially more money for the same ride during times when there are no special events.
 Uber calls this price hike “Surge Pricing,” and Lyft calls it “Prime Time.”
 (Read below for tips and tricks to catch more rate surges.)

-When you sign up to become a driver for Lyft or Uber, look for a promo code for a sign-on driver bonus.
-If you know someone who already drives for either Lyft or Uber, be sure to ask them for their referral code so you both get a little extra spending money.
+When you sign up to become a driver for Lyft, look for a promo code for a sign-on driver bonus.
+If you know someone who already drives for Lyft be sure to ask them for their referral code so you both get a little extra spending money.

-Lyft driver bonuses can pay anywhere from $50 to $200, while Uber‘s bonuses have reportedly been up to $1200.
-Note: Sign-on bonuses are not retroactive, which means it’s crucial that you remember to enter the code at the time of sign-up in order to earn the cash.
+Lyft driver bonuses can pay anywhere from $50 to $200 Note: Sign-on bonuses are not retroactive, which means it’s crucial that you remember to enter the code at the time of sign-up in order to earn the cash.

 Passenger referral bonuses

-Uber’s driving incentives don’t end at sign-on bonuses; they provide an increasingly large network of rewards, discounts, and services for their fleet of drivers that are definitely worth taking advantage of.
+Uber provides an increasingly large network of rewards, discounts, and services for their fleet of driver-partners that are definitely worth taking advantage of.

-Phone plans are also discounted for Uber drivers – a great perk since you’ll be conducting all of your business through the app.
+Phone plans are also discounted for Uber driver-partners – a great perk since you’ll be conducting all of your business through the app.
 When you drive with Uber, you’ll save 15-18% on your monthly bill through AT&T or Sprint.
 These savings can be even be extended to your immediate family.
-While you’re at it, enjoy your free Pandora subscription, also courtesy of the Partner program.
+While you’re at it, enjoy your free Pandora subscription, also courtesy of the Driver-Partner program.
 BAM!